Related articles & videos:

 A commit message that will publish an individual commit to the Work Log

-Leads to the following Work Log entry:
+Leads to the following changelog entry:

 Work Log entry showing an individual published commit